viennacl/pyviennacl-dev/README.rst

 In addition to the components required above, Windows builds require the use of the Windows SDK version specific to the version of your Python installation.
-For instance, if when you run Python you see the following::
+For instance, if you run Python you see the following::

   Python 2.7.6 (default, Nov 10 2013, 19:24:18) [MSC v.1500 32 bit (Intel)] on win32